 Check out my video for highlights from the beach:

 1,000 steps beach is one of the Southern California beaches that remind you there are still great places to escape from the hustle and bustle of people.
 That being said, make sure to do your part to clean up and keep this beach beautiful if you make the trip.
-I highly recommend you go check it out, and let me know if you have other beaches you would recommend in the comments.
-You can see the rest of the photos and get directions below.
+I highly recommend you go check it out and let me know if you have other beaches you would recommend in the comments.